 What changed in PowerPoint and Excel?

-Outlook syncs with your online accounts like Hotmail and Gmail to purvey alerts and access your calendar, contacts and more.
-Automatic scan of your emails and addresses is impressive.
+Outlook syncs with your online accounts like Hotmail and Gmail to purvey alerts and access your calendar, contacts, and more.
+An automatic scan of your emails and addresses is impressive.
 The “People Card” service converts your long contact list into single contact profiles for an easier view.

 To help you schedule your plans better, Outlook now has a service that can tell how the weather is and how is it going to be.